Non-Small-Cell Lung Cancer

 - Stage II: A larger tumor is in one lung, or the cancer has spread to nearby lymph nodes.

-- Stage III: Cancer in one lung has spread to farther lymph nodes.
+- Stage III: Cancer in one lung has spread to farther lymph nodes and/or into nearby structures.

 - Stage IV: Cancer has spread to both lungs, to fluid around the lungs, or to other parts of the body, such as the brain and liver.